jaygould/nextjs-typescript-jwt-boilerplate/readme.md

 In order to create new database tables, you must create a migration file in the `./src/db/migrations` directory.
 Creating seeder files are similar and must be added in the `./src/db/seeder` directory.

-As Sequelize is only compatible with Javascript and not Typescript files the usual Sequelize commnads for processing migration and seeder files will not work.
+As Sequelize is only compatible with Javascript and not Typescript files the usual Sequelize commands for processing migration and seeder files will not work.
 Instead, I have created a script to compile the database files to JS, run the sequelize migrate and/or seed command, and then delete the temporarily compiled files.

 To migrate all files: